mtrazzi/quantilizers/README.md

 3) When the pygame black window is in front, the keys to move are {j,k} (for the foot), {w,s} for the top junction and {a,d} for the middle junction.
 Those keys can be directly modified in the [`gather_data.py`](https://github.com/mtrazzi/quantilizers/blob/master/gather_data.py) file, replacing {j,k,w,s,a,d} with your keys.

 4) To do a few steps, you can mostly use the keys for the foot (jk) and sometimes use the keys from the upper junction (sw).
 It's recommended to watch a video of a trained AI performing the Hopper-v2 task [here](https://www.youtube.com/watch?v=2lf-3tgWiUc&t=0m45s) before playing.

+5) When you're done, you can close the window using the [Esc] key.